 Leading a growing company is a difficult and constantly changing job.
 Your role requirements will not stay the same for 12 months.
 While sufficient cash is a challenge, the balance of effective people on the team at different stages is critical.
 The CEO job is challenging.
 A business coach can help and contact me if your team needs support to go through this process.

-I had a job search in 1988 and finally got an interview for an executive position.
+I had a job search in 1988 and finally got an interview for an executive position at a college.
 I would be 2nd in command to a leader who planned a five year window for retirement.
 I was flown to Washington and then Philadelphia for interviews.
 The interviewers stressed that I would have considerable power.
 What’s not to like about power?

 The interviewers admitted that there was one challenge – their current president was scared of one person who reported to him.
 The staff member was abrasive, had no support of other staff, and criticized his supervisor and peers without hesitation.
 They were reluctant to say what they wanted, but an unwritten part of the job description was to handle Jorge.